muggy8/improbable/from-me-to-me/K4fSYHh5.md

 I wanted to answer yes but I was also hesitant.

-Almost everything Phanna does feels like black magic to me and this food was no diffenent.
+Almost everything Phanna does feels like forbidden magic to me and this food was no different.

-When I ask for an explanation, the answeres only causes more confusion.
+When I ask for an explanation, the answers only causes more confusion.

 Do I really want to partake in something so mysterious?

 Will it affect my Karma?

-There must be a reason the colony tried to avoid this agricuture thing if possable yet here Phanna is doing it like it's nothing.
+There must be a reason the colony tried to avoid this agriculture thing if possible yet here Phanna is doing it like it's nothing.

 Phanna peeled another one of the blobs and ate it.